Musical Theater Works of Jan Powell & Ken Stone

 Jan Powell, composer, is an ASCAP member and winner of numerous ASCAP Special Awards.
 He is proud to have been a performing member of Actors Equity Association, and one of the first elected representatives to the Member Advisory Board of the Lehman Engel Musical Theatre Workshop.

-As a musical director in the professional theater, Jan has conducted more than 200 musical productions over the past thirty years.
-He is a member of the Antaeus Company, where his work as musical director, composer, or arranger includes Trial by Jury and Patience (Antaeus workshop at the Mark Taper Forum), Legal Briefs, Mother Courage and Her Children, A Tale of Charles Dickens (for broadcast on NPR’s The Play’s the Thing), and A.A.
+His work while a member of the Antaeus Company as musical director, composer, or arranger includes Trial by Jury and Patience (Antaeus workshop at the Mark Taper Forum), Legal Briefs, Mother Courage and Her Children, A Tale of Charles Dickens (for broadcast on NPR’s The Play’s the Thing), and A.A.
 Milne and John Achorn’s The Ugly Duckling.

 Other work as musical director, conductor, or vocal arranger includes Rosenstrasse at Company Rep (world premiere), The Threepenny Opera at the Odyssey Theatre Ensemble, Inside Out directed by Kay Cole, William Hoffman’s Riga directed by Marshall Mason and produced by Drew Snyder and Venture West Theater, three seasons of A.S.K.
 Theater Projects’ Nautilus Workshop directed by Ben Krywosz, and The Virginia Avenue Project directed by Leigh Curran.

 In television, Jan worked as musical director for ABC Family Channel’s State of Grace, and composed original music for the CBS show The District.
+His work with The Disney Company includes the feature film The Lizzie McGuire Movie.

 In addition to his many works of musical theater written with Ken Stone, listed below, Jan wrote music for Tom Huey’s It Ain’t the Heat, It’s the Humility, published as one of the ten Best Short Plays of 1982, and words and music for The Ugly Duckling, published by the Dramatic Publishing Company.
 His musical Miss Vulcan 1939, written with Marian Partee and Noelle Donfeld, premiered at Red Mountain Theatre in Birmingham, Alabama, in 2007 and was brought back for a return engagement in 2008.
-Now at home in Asheville, North Carolina, Jan has composed the score and played piano for the world premiere of Sandra Mason’s play about Thomas Wolfe, Return of an Angel, an annual production of The Occasional Theatre since 2007.

 Ken Stone, bookwriter and lyricist, is a UCLA theater graduate, a long-time member of the Academy for New Musical Theatre, the Dramatists Guild, and ASCAP, and the winner of numerous ASCAP Special Awards.